LogosInitiative/logla/README.md

 In the 1980s disputes broke out over control of the language.
 Bob LeChevalier and a group of fellow Loglanists formed the Logical Language Group (LLG) to create a new language called Lojban along the same basic design principles, but with the intention to make it more widely available and encourage its use as a real language.

-TLI has been true to its charter and has continued to evolve, albeit very slowly.
-It remains however, squarely in the hands of academia.
+TLI has remained true to its purpose.
+Loglan is a research instrument, and has continued to evolve as such (albeit very slowly).
+It remains, however, squarely in the hands of academia.

 The LLG on the other hand has moved in another direction.
 The Logical Language Group's Bylaws states its purpose as follows: